Coder-IsiahJones/Library-Management-System/README.md

 A lightweight library management system built in ASP.NET Core 2.0

-I started this application baseed of on this YouTube series: [YouTube link](https://www.youtube.com/watch?v=WTVcLFTgDqs)
+I started this Web Application based on this YouTube series: [YouTube link](https://www.youtube.com/watch?v=WTVcLFTgDqs)

 Why ASP.NET Core 2.0?
 Good question.
 I want the experience of working with a legacy application and taking it from its current stage to .Net 5.